shtayeb/compilers/monkey/notes.md

 ## Strategies of Evaluation
 Giving meaning to symbols.

-### Tree-Walking Interpreters
+- Tree-Walking Interpreters
   Traverse the AST, visit each node and do what the node signifies.
+  Sometimes Evaluation is preceded by a small optimization that rewrites the AST or convert it to another immediate representation that is more suitable for repeated evaluation.

+- Sometimes the AST is converted to bytecode and is run by a virtual machine